TC4D: Trajectory-Conditioned Text-to-4D Generation: Experiments

 \subsection{Results}

 We visualize the generated 4D scenes by rendering and compositing images along the trajectory from multiple camera viewpoints in Fig.~\ref{fig:main_sota}.
 TC4D shows significantly more motion and also more realistic motion than 4D-fy---this is especially noticeable for scenes in which TC4D synthesizes walking animations that are coherent with the trajectory, but 4D-fy produces only a small amount of relatively incoherent motion.
 In the user study, participants indicated a statistically significant preference for results from TC4D for all metrics except structure quality.
 In terms of overall preference, 85\% of comparisons were in favor of T4CD.
 We refer the reader to the video clips included in the supplement, which provide a clear visualization of the advantages of the proposed approach.
+In addition to these results based on user-defined trajectories, we show results for automated end-to-end generation using large language models in Sec.~4 of the appendix.
+Moreover, we provide geometry visualizations in Sec.~5 of the appendix